bob-collective/demo-account-abstraction-transfer/README.md

 1. This can be done by using the faucet button in the UI.
 2. Tokens can then be imported into MetaMask using the contract address.

+You will need to transfer tokens to the smart contract address shown at the top of the form.

 ### Starting the project

 1. Run `pnpm run dev`